Free Printable Sinking Funds Tracker (2023)

 A sinking fund is designed to hold the money you’re planning to spend in the near term.
 An emergency fund is where you keep the money you set aside for unplanned and unexpected expenses.

-So here are some emergency fund examples of when you might use your savings:
+Here are some emergency fund examples of when you might need to tap into your rainy day savings:

-• Your car breaks down and you need $1,500 to repair it.
+• Your car breaks down and the mechanic tells you it’ll take $1,500 to repair it.

 • Your cat swallows a piece of string, prompting a visit to the emergency vet which costs you $250.